nextflow-io/nextflow/docs/working-with-files.md

 }
 ```

-See the {ref}`stdlib-classes-path` reference for the list of available methods.
+See the {ref}`stdlib-types-path` reference for the list of available methods.

 ## Filesystem operations

-Methods for performing filesystem operations such as copying, deleting, and directory listing are documented in the {ref}`stdlib-classes-path` reference.
+Methods for performing filesystem operations such as copying, deleting, and directory listing are documented in the {ref}`stdlib-types-path` reference.

 ### Listing directories